IvanDerlich/car-reports/README.md

    - Geographic coordinates (longitude/latitude)
    - Mileage (0 to 1,000,000)

-This approach provides accurate price estimates by leveraging real market data from similar vehicles in the same geographic area.
+This approach provides price estimates by averaging user-submitted reports of similar vehicles in the same geographic area using predefined filtering rules.

 ## Environment Variables